sshoogr/sshoogr-gradle/README.md

 ### Adding plugin to the build

-The first thing you need to do in order to use the plugin is to define a build script dependency to a remote repository (https://oss.sonatype.org/content/repositories/snapshots), which contains plugin's library:
+The first thing you need to do in order to use the plugin is to define a build script dependency:

     buildscript {
       repositories { mavenCentral() }
       dependencies {
-        classpath 'com.aestasit.infrastructure.sshoogr:sshoogr-gradle:0.9.15 '
+        classpath 'com.aestasit.infrastructure.sshoogr:sshoogr-gradle:0.9.15'
       }
     }